zhchen-tulip/open-projects/N03/README.md

 ### :notebook_with_decorative_cover: `NEXUS-S1` (compatible with [SIT723](https://www.deakin.edu.au/courses/unit?unit=SIT723))

-The related documents are encrypted, and you will receive the password upon the acceptance into stage :one: of the project.
+The related documents are encrypted, and you will receive the password upon the acceptance into the stage :one: of the project.

 - [NEXUS-S1 Guideline](https://github.com/tulip-lab/handouts/blob/main/nexus/Nexus-S1.pdf)
 - [Stage :one: - N03: Privacy-Stealing Attack in RL](https://github.com/tulip-lab/handouts/blob/main/nexus/N03-S1.pdf)

-##### Outstanding Student Works
+##### :point_right: Featured Student Works

 - TO BE ADDED